agentmorris/MegaDetector/megadetector.md

 * [Wellington Camera Traps](https://lila.science/datasets/wellingtoncameratraps)
 * [Several datasets from Snapshot Safari](https://lila.science/category/camera-traps/snapshot-safari/)

+The total dataset for MDv5b (including train/val/test) was around ~2.3M boxes on ~2.7M images, all of which are camera trap images.

-MegaDetector v5a was trained on all MDv5b training data, and new public data from:
+MegaDetector v5a was trained on all MDv5b training data, and new (non-camera-trap) public data from:

 * The [iNaturalist Dataset 2017](https://github.com/visipedia/inat_comp/tree/master/2017)
 * [COCO](https://cocodataset.org/#home)

-So if MegaDetector performs really well on those data sets, that's great, but it's a little bit cheating, because we haven't published the set of locations from those data sets that we use during training.
+So if MegaDetector performs really well on any of the above data sets, that's great, but it's a little bit cheating, because we haven't published the set of locations from those data sets that we use during training.

 ## What if I just want to run non-MD scripts from this repo?